-28 Who has the right to administer an estate?
+Who has the right to administer an estate?

-An executor named in a will obtains the grant of probate, and his or her powers arise at the death of the deceased as the estate is vested in the personal representative from the date of death.
+An executor named in a will obtains the grant of probate and their powers arise at the death of the deceased as the estate is vested in the personal representative from the date of death.